arief-hidayat/hida-ui-scaffold/README.md

 # Limitation

-Known to be incompatible with hibernate:3.6.10.18.
+Default API is incompatible with hibernate:3.6.10.18.
 You need to override the implementation in DataTableService.